 Long-term rehab is a drug rehab program that lasts longer than 30 days.
 The 30-day (or less) drug rehab programs are usually referred to as inpatient rehab—but anyone who has experienced substance abuse or seen a loved one suffer knows that 30 days in a program is often not enough.
-It takes time to “reset” behaviors and dig to the root cause of addiction.
+It takes time to “reset” behaviors and dig into the root cause of addiction.

-Outpatient rehab is not for everyone but is available if you have successfully completed inpatient and can manage to balance your daily routine—work, family—with rehab programs.
-With outpatient rehab, you continue with your everyday life while making time for individual or group therapy, or a range of rehab programs that an addiction treatment center might offer.
+Outpatient rehab is not for everyone but is available if you have completed inpatient and can manage to balance your daily routine—work, family—with rehab programs.
+With outpatient rehab, you continue with your everyday life while making time for individual or group therapy or a range of rehab programs that an addiction treatment center might offer.

 What’s confusing is, outpatient rehab is also long-term rehab because you might continue participating in outpatient programs for a year—or much longer.
 There really is no limit.
 The idea is to have that continuum of care so you can receive support and ongoing counseling while successfully moving forward with recovery.
 Here’s what you need to know when comparing long-term rehab vs. outpatient rehab: